mikesk8r/termcol/README.md

 # NOTICE - READ ME!
-This library is not maintained by me anymore.
+This library is **not maintained by me anymore**.
 It's fairly complete, however there are much better options than mine.
 I will not help with fixing any code, however you can freely fork it and fix anything you want.
 You can do whatever you want with the code, as I don't really care about it at all.

 # termcol
 A simple and fast free-to-use cross-platform C++ library for colored text in the terminal.